Getting Started Edit

 As there may be tens or hundreds of thousands of some types of entities, listing them will not return them all at once, but rather it will return one “page” of results.

-option controls how many results will be returned per page
+The limit option controls how many results will be returned per page

 (further limited by backend-enforced limits, and how many entities are